vnling/Pac-Man/README.md

 # Pac-Man
 My version of Pac-Man, playable using inputs from Arduino or simply with the arrow keys on your computer!
+Play it in your browser [here](https://editor.p5js.org/vnling/full/dgGPDL9Zs).

 <img src="pacman.gif" width = 500>

 ### Instructions

+Play offline in Processing and/or Arduino:

 <details>
   <summary>For Processing with Arduino</summary>
   <br/>